 Our physicians offer sophisticated, state-of-the-art medical care and warm, personalized attention.
 The level of services available here is unmatched in the Charlotte region, yet are available to our patients at competitive rates.
-Learn more about financial information on services other than REI.

 The decision to undergo fertility treatment and how to pay for it may be challenging and confusing.
 Our on-site financial coordinator is available to help review fees and provide information to assist you in understanding your coverage and coordination of care with your insurance company.
 However, it is of the utmost importance that you fully understand the financial commitment you are making once you decide to proceed with treatment.

 The cost of fertility care varies from moderate with evaluation, counseling or drug therapy to advanced with surgical interventions such as in vitro fertilization (IVF).

 Currently, not all insurance plans cover fertility care.
 Some plans offer full coverage, some may offer partial payment and others offer none.
 Most insurance plans generally cover the diagnostic testing for infertility.
 Our program is committed to working with you to determine the most economical way to cover your treatment, and we encourage you to determine the extent of your fertility benefits before you begin treatment.
 Your insurance company will provide you with a listing of covered services upon request.

 You are encouraged to contact your insurer and obtain a written verification of your benefits to protect yourself from incurring any unexpected fees that may not be covered by your insurance plan.